-A: Form (view with Acrobat Reader) is available at transassist.pdf
+Click here for the Form (view with Acrobat Reader)

 Q: How do I make a reservation for the Senior Bus?

-A: The Village Receptionist handles the inquiries and reservations for the Senior Bus.
-She may be reached at 201-670-5500 ext.
-200. The Village of Ridgewood’s Senior Bus runs on Tuesdays with a designated loop around the Village.
-The stops include Ridgecrest Senior Housing, Stop and Shop, and the Ridgewood Public Library, among other places.
-On Thursdays, the bus takes Senior Citizens to doctor’s appointments (within a 5- mile radius of Ridgewood), area malls, and other supermarkets.
+On Tuesdays the bus stays in Ridgewood.
+The stops include Ridgecrest Senior Housing (7 Ridge Road) SHARE Housing on Cottage Place and Prospect Street, Stop and Shop, and the Ridgewood Public Library, among other places.
+On Thursdays the bus takes Senior Citizens to doctor’s appointments (within a 5 mile radius of Ridgewood), area malls, and other supermarkets.
 The appointments for Thursday should be made a week or two in advance.
-There is a free will donation of $1/trip.
+There is a “suggested” (not required) donation of $2 a trip .